 Before putting pen to paper, we’ve been listening and taking on board community feedback.
 Over the past four months we’ve talked to thousands of people at dozens of events, who’ve told us what they want in their suburbs – local character, local jobs, schools, parks, design excellence and tree canopies.

-The next phase of the Planned Precinct process is collaborative.
-It’s about working with local councils, communities and Members of Parliament to plan for high-quality suburbs with excellent access to world-class public transport and services.
+We work collaboratively with local councils, communities and Members of Parliament to plan for high-quality suburbs with excellent access to world-class public transport and services.

 We are planning for a range of housing choices to cater for different life stages and different needs of families.
 Medium-density housing, including terraces, will be a key feature of all plans.